 Contractor: Eckert-Fair Construction Company of Dallas

-Note: The first courthouse was a log structure designed by John Jacob Erwin and constructed by John Ervin in 1838 which served as a fortress during Indian attacks.
+History: The county was created in 1837 and Crockett was selected as the county seat.
+The first courthouse was a log structure designed by John Jacob Erwin and constructed by John Ervin in 1838 which served as a fortress during Indian attacks.
 The second courthouse was a two story brick structure built in 1851.
 The third courthouse was a wood structure built by J H Burnet in 1869.
 The fourth courthouse was designed by Wesley Clark Dobson and constructed by O Peterson in 1883.
 The building was torn down to allow for the construction of the present courthouse.
 The cost of construction of the present courthouse was $200,000.

 Photos taken 2014 and 2017